Biomedical Engineering (BIEN)

 BIEN 2300 Biomedical Circuits and Electronics (4 credits)

 An experience in electrical circuits (AC and DC), electronic devices (Junction, Transistor, Operational, Amplifier) bridges, digital circuits and Boolean implementation, combinational and sequential logic, memories.
-Use of P-Spice software.
 Analysis and design.
 3 hrs. lec., 3 hrs. lab

 Prerequisite: PHYS 1004 or PHYS 1014.
 Enrolled in the Opus College of Engineering.